Semi-solid flow battery: Flow Mode and Chemistries

 Two different flow modes were explored, intermittent flow mode and continuous flow mode.
 In an intermittent flow mode, suspensions are pumped into the electrochemical reaction cell in a batch basis and a new batch is pumped in only after the previous batch has been fully charged/discharged.
 In a continuous flow mode, however, the suspensions are continuously pumped through the electrochemical reaction cell during the charge/discharge process.
 By using lithium-ion battery active materials, the energy density of the flow battery system can be significantly improved.
 An aqueous system was also demonstrated besides the organic one.
-Other chemistries have also been explored for this system, such as sodium-ion battery, lithium-sulfur battery, and others.
+Other chemistries have also been explored for this system, such as sodium-ion battery, lithium–sulfur battery, and others.

 System Developments

 Solid Dispersion Flow Battery

-Despite the significant advantage of such a system, one key limitation was the high viscosity, which makes the power consumption for pumping very high and hence the energy efficiency will be decreased.
+Despite the significant advantage of such a system, one key limitation was the high viscosity, which makes the power consumption for pumping very high, hence decreasing the energy efficiency.
 Another research team in University of Virginia reported a carbon-free flow battery system.
 In this new system, also called Solid Dispersion Flow Battery, a new reaction mechanism was discovered with electrochemical reactions occurring based on particle collisions.